j4w8n/supakit/README.md

 ## Further Reading and Options

 ### Supabase client options
-Pass in an object of [Supabase Client Options](https://supabase.com/docs/reference/javascript/initializing) as the third parameter to `createBrowserClient`.
+Pass in an object of [Supabase Client Options](https://supabase.com/docs/reference/javascript/initializing) as the third parameter to `createBrowserClient` and the fourth parameter to `createServerClient`.

-Supakit does not support passing in `auth` options, but you can declare a custom storage key with (#cookie-options).
+Supakit does not support passing in `auth` options, except `flowType`.

-Example:
+Browser client example:
 ```ts
 /* src/lib/client.ts */
 import { env } from '$env/dynamic/public'